jtdaugherty/brick/docs/guide.rst

                 , ("otherAttribute", fg magenta)
                 ]

+Notice that the attributes in the theme have defaults: ``someAttribute`` will default to a yellow foreground color if it is not customized.
+(And its background will default to the theme's default background color, blue, if it not customized either.)
 Then, the application can customize the theme with the user's customization file:

 .. code:: haskell